klemenoslaj/ng-action-outlet/README.md

 ### Step 4: Override default's in your component
 In order to override your default settings, do the same as initially in a module,
-but only for actions that you actoually wish to change.
+but only for actions that you actually wish to change.
 ```typescript
 import { ActionToggle } from 'ng-action-outlet';